Traveling With Only a Backpack: The Ultimate Minimalist Mode

 Finally, you should always have currency and a credit card or two.
 Money can get you out of most binds when traveling.
 Credit cards are great, because most give you a better exchange rate than currency exchanges; but there is no substitute for local cash.
 You know everyone will accept it and it may help you negotiate a better price.

 Clothing is one of the easiest things to over-pack.
+And when traveling with only a backpack, you have to be careful.
 All the “what-ifs” creep in as you toss wardrobe into your bag.
 But don’t fall into that trap!
 Bring versatile choices, expect to wash on the go, plan to layer and give some consideration to the materials.

 Wash on the Go